bunnie/iris-integration/system-specifications.md

 ## System Overview

 A key feature of IRIS is the ability to inspect chips *in-situ*, that is, after they have been integrated into a system.
-"Point of use" inspection means that the final end user is also doing the inspection.
+Inspections aim to be at the "point of use"; that is, performed by the end user, at the point of use.
 While it may not always be practical for every user to personally inspect their devices, reducing the number of handling steps between the point of inspection and the end user correspondingly minimizes the number of actors involved in the chain of trust.

 A system that is easy to inspect reduces the barrier between the point of inspection and the point of use.
 This document provides guidelines, specifications and best practices for systems looking to facilitate IRIS inspections.

 ## Optical Calibration & Alignment Fiducials

-It is recommended to incorporate alignment fiducials into the top copper layer of any PCB designated for IRIS-inspectable systems.
+Alignment fiducials should be incorporated into the top copper layer of any PCB designated for IRIS-inspectable systems.
 Alignment fiducials assist the computation of rotation and scale correction terms in machine vision operations.
 This is essential for high-resolution comparisons of the device under test (DUT) against reference images.

 The fiducial shapes are also designed as auto-focus targets, allowing them to play a critical role for machines, such as [Jubiris](https://github.com/bunnie/iris-hw), that have the ability to correct for offsets in the imaging plane in three dimensions.
-Flatness correction is particularly important for high-power objectives, where the focus depth may be just a few microns.
+Parallelism correction is particularly important for high-power objectives, where the focus depth may be just a few microns.

 Constructing the fiducials using the PCB copper layer leverages the relatively high consistency of modern PCB processes to create a standard ruler that is parallel to the plane of the chip.
 The alignment fiducials consist of three marks: two crosses, and a set of dots.